 Midsize Cruisers (41-45 Feet)

-The Xp 44 combines impressive performance with simplicity of handling, appealing to all the family.
-This model was the first of the Xperformance line to be launched, and was named Sailing World’s ‘Yacht of the Year’ in 2014.
+The Xp 44 combines impressive performance with simplicity of handling, appealing to the whole family.
+This model was the first in the Xperformance range to be launched, and was named Sailing World’s ‘Yacht of the Year’ in 2014.

-A highly optimised hull shape offers exemplary performance in a range of wind conditions, on all angles of sail, under both ORC and IRC handicap systems.
-Key elements of the hull design include reduced upright beam and wetted surface area, while the transom shape ensures that as windspeed builds and the boat powers up, the overall waterline length increases for additional speed.
+A highly optimised hull shape offers exemplary performance in a range of wind conditions, on all angles of the sail, under both ORC and IRC handicap systems.
+Key elements of the hull design includes reduced upright beam and wetted surface area.
+While the transom shape ensures that as windspeed builds and the boat powers up, the overall waterline length increases for additional speed.